-The Financial Product bindingly applies at all times the following elements described below.
+The Financial Product bindingly applies at all times the following elements of the Master's investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by the Master, as described below.

 1. The Investment Manager bindingly applies at all times its Sectorial Exclusion Policies and ESG Standards Policy as a first exclusion filter.